Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 A SOC is a team of cyber-security professionals within an organization responsible for monitoring the network and its systems.
 The primary goal of a SOC is to detect, respond to, mitigate, and prevent cyber-security incidents.
 It serves as a hub for cyber-security activities and plays a critical role in maintaining the security posture of the organization.

+The 3 pillars of a SOC are :
+- people : identify and prioritize raised alerts
+- process : each SOC member has a specific process to follow : triage (5W : What ?
+When ?
+Who ?
+Why ?
+Where ?), reporting, incident response...
+- technology : security tools for detection and response (SIEM, EDR, Firewall...)

+Common roles in a SOC team :
+- SOC Analysts (L1, L2, L3) : triage alerts, investigate, contain and eradicate detected threats
+- Security Engineer : deploy and configure security solutions
+- Detection Engineer : build security rules to detect harmful activity
+- SOC Manager : coordinate the SOC team, provide support and report to the CISO (Chief Information Security Officer)

 ### NIST SP 800-61 (National Institute of Standards and Technology - Special Publication 800-61)